• English

 The Temple of Kom Ombo was constructed on the ruins of a much older temple called "Ber Sobek," or the house of the god Sobek.

-This older temple was erected by two 18th dynasty rules: King Tuthmosis III and Queen Hatshepsut, whose marvelous temple is still standing in the West Bank of Luxor.
+This older temple was erected by two 18th dynasty rulers, King Tuthmosis III and Queen Hatshepsut, whose marvelous temple still stands in the West Bank of Luxor.

 The temple of Kom Ombo was built from 205 to 180 BC in the ruling period of King Ptolemy V. The construction process of the temple went on for many years afterward from 180 to 169 BC, with each king having his addition to the complex.

 A large portion of the Temple of Kom Ombo, including the hypostyle hall, was constructed during the reign of Emperor Tiberius from the year 81 to 96 BC.
-Work on the temple went on afterward for more than 400 years during the ruling period of Emperors Caracalla and Macrinus until the middle of the 3rd century AD.
+Work on the temple continued for more than 400 years during the ruling period of Emperors Caracalla and Macrinus until the middle of the 3rd century AD.

 The Design of the Temple